maxime-lair/maxime-lair/docs/index.md

 We could use an alpine docker image, and add the web server onto it, but there is already an image available on the official website: https://hub.docker.com/_/httpd

-To spice it up, we will have 2 docker container, each running the same image, they will deliver the web server on the host on two differents ports : 8081 and 8082.
+To spice it up, we will try to scale the number of web servers, each running the same image, they will deliver the web server on the host on differents ports ranging from 35000 to 35100.
 My objective at the end is to have redundancy, if the first one fails, we can always send them onto the second.

 The web content we will deliver is the one available at https://github.com/maxime-lair/binsh